-The pharmacy has enough staff.
-Team members are appropriately trained for their roles.
-They keep their skills and knowledge up to date and are supported in their development.
-Team members suggest and make changes to improve their services.
-They communicate well with each other.
+The pharmacy has enough staff to manage its workload.
+Team members receive training for their roles.
+They keep their skills and knowledge up to date.
+Team members communicate well with each other.

-Staffing levels were adequate on the day of the inspection.
-In addition to the RP, there were two NVQ2 trained dispensers and a medicines counter assistant (MCA).
-There were also two further members of staff, an accredited checking pharmacy technician and a trainee MCA who were not present during the inspection.
-The pharmacy also employed two part-time delivery drivers.
-The pharmacy team reported that the SP visited weekly, as did the owner.
-The team had a good rapport and felt they could manage the workload with no undue stress and pressure.
+Staffing levels were adequate on the day of the inspection and consisted of the RP, three dispensers and a medicines counter assistant (MCA).
+There were two more MCAs who were not working on the day of the inspection.
+The small team had a good rapport and generally felt they could manage the workload with no undue stress and pressure.
 The staff had clearly defined roles and accountabilities, and tasks and responsibilities were allocated to individuals on a daily basis.
 Rotas were completed in advance to plan for absences, which were usually covered rearranging shifts, or by part-time staff increasing their hours.

-The pharmacy team reported that they usually completed learning in their own time, but they were reimbursed financially.
-Resources accessed included Numark e-Learning modules, CPPE packages and revised SOPs.
-Staff were set yearly development plans and received regular ad-hoc feedback on their performance.
-Team members were seen to offer appropriate advice when selling medicines over the counter and were observed referring to the pharmacist when additional information was required.
+The pharmacy team reported that they received limited time to learn during working hours.
+Resources accessed included modules on the online learning system, Virtual Outcomes, and resources provided by wholesalers such as Alphega.
+The MCA was seen to offer appropriate advice when selling medicines over the counter and were observed referring to the pharmacist when additional information was required.

-Team members felt able to raise concerns and give feedback to the RP, the SP and the owner, all of whom they found to be receptive to ideas and suggestions.
+The pharmacy team generally felt able to raise concerns and give feedback to the RP.
 Team members were aware of the escalation process for concerns and a whistleblowing policy was in place.
-The pharmacy advisor described that she felt supported by the store manager and the stores in the wider area.
-The RP said that no targets were set.
-She said that she was able to use her professional judgement to make decisions.
-She would only undertake services such as MURs that were clinically appropriate.
+The RP said that did not set targets.
+He felt able to use his professional judgement to make decisions.
+He said that he would only undertake services such as Medicines Use Reviews that were clinically appropriate.